Commercial Bank (Cincinnati, OH)

 Cause Details

-Heavy withdrawals precipitated after bank was forced to make good $50,000 of bad paper and adverse clearing-house report.
+Heavy withdrawals precipitated after clearing-house adverse action and revelation the bank had to make $50,000 of bad paper good; much receivable paper alleged unsound.

 Measures